-The holidays always seem to bring a strange mixture of joy and financial anxiety into our lives.
-Many of us find ourselves looking for seasonal jobs just to make it through to the new year without breaking the bank.
-The good news is, the best holiday jobs are more plentiful — and more lucrative — than ever.
+So, it’s no surprise that many of us wind up looking for seasonal jobs just to make it through the festivities without breaking the bank.
+The good news is the best holiday jobs are more plentiful — and more lucrative — than ever.

 1. Retail sales

 We often associate seasonal jobs with positions at large, traditional retailers like Target or Kohl’s, and for good reason.
-Each year, such retailers take on thousands of seasonal employees to help manage the increase in sales both in store and online.
-And this year, retail may provide more opportunities than ever: Target, Kohl’s, and other large retailers recently announced that they are increasing pay and adding perks to attract more than 230,000 seasonal hires, according to CNBC.
+Each year, such retailers take on thousands of seasonal employees to help manage increased foot traffic and online activity.

 Is there any product or service that can’t be delivered for a price these days?
-Just about anything you want can be brought directly to your doorstep, especially if you live in or adjacent to a large metropolitan area.
-And during the holidays, the need for deliveries of all kinds, whether it’s packages, groceries, takeout, or even help with tasks and projects around the house, increase tenfold.
+You can get almost anything you want delivered directly to your doorstep, especially if you live in or adjacent to a large metropolitan area.
+Packages, groceries, takeout — you name it.

-Kevin Whitehill started as a seasonal worker and used UPS tuition reimbursement program to get his degree and become a supervisor.
-“I never intended UPS to be a career,” he said.
+Plus, certain types of holiday delivery jobs can even lead to full-time employment.
+For instance, a seasonal worker at UPS and used the tuition reimbursement program to get his degree and become a supervisor.
+“I never intended UPS to be a career,” the worker said.
 “I took a job for Christmas.
 As I moved along, the opportunities were just too good to pass up.”

 3. Hospitality and tourism

-For these types of positions, it’s often best to check job listings in your local newspaper or on job-search sites such as Monster.com to see who’s hiring in your area.
+For location-specific positions, it’s often best to check job listings in your local newspaper or on job-search sites such as Monster.com.
+That way you can see who’s hiring in your area.

 Not sure where to start?
 Focus on what you’re good at, and what your city or region is known for.
-For example, if you live in California or Colorado and you love to ski, you can make extra money by working at a ski resort.
-Or, if you have experience in bartending, catering, or food service, try calling local restaurants, caterers, and hotels and ask if they're hiring extra hands for the holidays.
-Writer Leigh-Anderson, a veteran of cater-waiter jobs, suggests making yourself available for last-minute opportunities.
-“You’ll get more work if you’re ready to take a gig at a moment’s notice,” she says.
-“These kinds of jobs have a lot of last-minute cancellations, so check in regularly and keep your outfit ironed and ready to go.”
+For example, if you live in California or Colorado and you love to ski, you can make extra holiday cash by working at a ski resort.
+Or, if you have experience in bartending, try calling local restaurants and hotels and ask if they need an extra set of hands for the holidays.

 4. Customer service from home

-You don’t have to have a niche skill or even a car to earn extra cash during the holidays.
-Say you’re a stay-at-home parent or you live too far from an urban area to work retail or reasonably manage a seasonal gig as a delivery driver.
-You can earn money without even leaving the house.
+You don’t need a niche skill or even a car to make money during the holidays.
+Maybe you’re a stay-at-home parent or you live too far from an urban area to work in retail.
+Fortunately, you can earn extra holiday cash without even leaving the house.

-If you’ve got good phone skills, companies like Amazon, Alorica, and HSN offer remote phone jobs where you can take orders or assist with customer service.
+If you have good phone skills, companies like Amazon, Alorica and HSN offer remote phone jobs — like taking orders or assisting with customer service.
 For a list of companies that offer these jobs, check out this guide from The Work at Home Wife.

 5. Maximize rebates

-Believe in a Budget’s Kristen Larsen says rebates can also boost your bank account.
-She recommends Ibotta, a mobile phone app that lets you earn cash back from all sorts of purchases, and Rakuten (formerly Ebates), which pays you a $10 bonus just for signing up.
+Kristen Larsen, the creator of Believe in a Budget, says rebates can boost your bank account.
+She recommends Ibotta, a mobile phone app that lets you earn cashback from all sorts of purchases, and Rakuten (formerly Ebates), which pays you a $10 bonus just for signing up.

 6. Sell, sell, sell

-Are you a pack rat with a basement or garage brimming with items that have been gathering dust for years?
+Are you a packrat with a basement or garage brimming with dusty boxes?
 A fashionista with a closet full of designer or vintage items you’ll never wear again?
-Or perhaps your grandparents left you furniture that you don’t have the space for or simply isn’t your style.
-Selling some of these items is perhaps the easiest way to make quick cash over the holidays.
+Maybe you inherited furniture that simply isn’t your style.

 7. Get crafty

-If you sew, knit, paint, carve, or make anything, you may find success selling your wares on Etsy.com.
-It’s also a great place to sell unusual, vintage or custom jewelry, furniture, and other items.
+If you sew, knit, paint, carve or make anything crafty, you may find success selling your wares on Etsy.com.
+It’s also a great place to sell unusual, vintage or custom jewelry, furniture and other items.

-In addition to Etsy, you may find buyers by setting up a booth at a farmer’s market or craft fair.
+In addition to Etsy, you could sell your creations at a local farmer’s market or craft fair.

 8. Apply for work with a temporary staffing agency